The Ultimate Guide To A Real Estate Syndication Structure

-So instead of buying a bunch of small properties individually, the group of people can come together and buy a larger asset together.
+So instead of buying several smaller commercial properties individually, the group of people can come together and buy a larger asset together.

 For instance, let’s say I have $50,000 to invest.

-If I was an active real estate investor, I’d have to do a few things first such as:
+If I was an actively real estate investing, I’d have to do a few things first such as:

-- set aside time to find a property
+- set aside time to find good deals

 - put it under contract